 The Centurion Hotel and Spa is located in the heart of Ueno, super close to the Ueno station and offers spacious family rooms.

-There are a lot of different room choices at the Centurion with options that include twins, bunks or doubles so there is sure to be a room that suits your family.
-The largest rooms can fit up to 8 guests with two doubles and two bunks so the hotel is a great choice for larger families.
+There are many different room choices at the Centurion, including twins, bunks, or doubles, so there is sure to be a room that suits your family.
+The largest rooms can fit up to 8 guests with two doubles and two bunks, so the hotel is a great choice for larger families.

-Rooms are much more spacious than in most budget Tokyo accommodation and they all have air conditioning, heating, TVs, fridges and kettles.
-Every room has a private bathroom with bath as well as a shower, making them perfect for families with young children.
+The rooms are much more spacious than in most budget Tokyo accommodation, and they all have air conditioning, heating, TVs, fridges, and kettles.
+Every room has a private bathroom with bath and shower, making them perfect for families with young children.

 The hotel has free WiFi throughout and a restaurant on site that serves a selection of Japanese and Western food for fussy kids.
 The big drawcard here is that guests have access to the spa bath, public baths and sauna during their stay, great for parents who need to unwind.

 With Ueno station only 350m away, it’s easy to spend a day exploring the city.
-There isn’t much need to go far though, with the Ueno Zoo just 600m away and heaps of great museums to choose from, all just 10 to 15 minute walk from the hotel.
+There isn’t much need to go far, though, with the Ueno Zoo just 600m away and heaps of great museums to choose from, all just a 10 to 15-minute walk from the hotel.

 The particularly spacious rooms make the Centurion perfect for larger families who might usually struggle to get a room together.
-Each room having a bath instead of just a shower is a real find too.
+Each room has a bath instead of just a shower, which is a real find.

 What’s not to love?